-Greater Boca Raton is, roughly, a rectangle bordered by the Atlantic Ocean on the east, the Loxahatchee Refuge (part of the Everglades) on the west, Delray Beach (or greater Delray Beach, which is a similar conversation) on the north, and Broward County to the south (including Deerfield Beach and Parkland).
+Greater Boca is, roughly, a rectangle bordered by the Atlantic Ocean on the east, the Loxahatchee Refuge (part of the Everglades) on the west, Delray Beach (or greater Delray Beach, which is a similar conversation) on the north, and Broward County to the south (including Deerfield Beach, Coconut Creek and Parkland).

 What’s in West Boca?

-The main feature is residential neighborhoods, including gated and ungated communities and most with significant homeowners associations.
+The main feature is residential neighborhoods, including gated and ungated communities.
+Most have homeowners associations.
 Some of the communities have golf courses and/or country clubs, including Stonebridge, Boca Woods, Boca Greens, and Boca Lago.
-The most notorious neighborhood, at least within West Boca, is an area called Sandalfoot which is jokingly nicknamed Scandalfoot.
-Despite its negative reputation, there’s a lot of good stuff in the Sandalfoot area, including the very popular Western Beef supermarket.
-But it does seem like crime reports in West Boca mention Sandalfoot out of proportion to its population.
+The most notorious neighborhood is an area called Sandalfoot which is jokingly nicknamed Scandalfoot.
+Despite its negative reputation, there’s a lot of good stuff in the Sandalfoot area, including the very popular Western Beef supermarket and some great ethnic restaurants.
+But it does seem like our crime reports for West Boca mention Sandalfoot out of proportion to its population.

 Schools: West Boca High on the west end of Glades Road, Olympic Heights High on Lyons north of Glades, Loggers Run Middle, Eagles Landing Middle, several elementary schools and some private schools.
 Spanish River High and Omni Middle in Central Boca serve some students who live in West Boca.
 The most notable private school in West Boca is probably Boca International Prep, but there are others.